facelessuser/pymdown-extensions/docs/src/markdown/extensions/fancylists.md

 D       | 500
 M       | 1000

+These numbers, depending on how they are combined, are added and subtracted to make bigger numbers.

+In modern day, we've added strict rules to the system, but looking at historical examples, the system was for less strict.
+FancyLists airs on the side of less strict to facilitate user inputs, browsers will render them in a more strict form.

 #### Rules of Addition

-There are 3 rules for combining the Roman numerals.
-Using the following rules, the numerals are added together.
+When Roman numerals are chained in descending order according to denomination, the values are just added together.
+When that said, there are a few rules as to how the numerals are allowed to be sequenced.

 1. Numerals must be arranged in descending order of size.
+2. **D**, **L**, and **V** can each only appear once.
-2. **M**, **C**, and **X** cannot be equaled or exceeded by smaller denominations.
+3. **M**, **C**, and **X** cannot be equaled or exceeded by smaller denominations.

-3. **D**, **L**, and **V** can each only appear once.
+It should be noted that while the user is encouraged to generally follow rule 3 as it is outlined, this is the only rule that FancyLists does not explicitly enforce.
+FancyLists actually enforces the rule as shown below.

+> **M**, **C**, and **X** cannot be exceeded by smaller denominations.

+Generally, it is recommended to use higher denomination numerals when possible, like using **X** instead of **VIIIII**.
+Despite this recommendation, we allow some flexibility in this area for user input.
+Additionally, this flexibility makes What this means is while we encourage users to generally not represent **X** with **VIIIII**, we only prevent cases that it easier to handle certain [special cases](#special-cases) that we will be covered later.
+Regardless of how the user inputs the numbers, browsers will use a more strict rendering.

 #### Rules of Subtraction

-Additionally, there are subtractive rules where a smaller denomination can precede a larger one and will be subtracted from the larger value.
+When using only additive rules, many Roman numerals can get quite long.
+Subtractive rules allow for shortening additive sequences with shorter subtractive sequences.
+In subtractive sequences, certain lesser denomination can actually be placed before larger denominations, and when done, the lesser denomination is subtracted from the larger denomination.
+As an example, with subtractive rules, **IIII** can be written more simply as **IV**.
+The rules are specified below.

 1. Only one **I**, **X**, and **C** can be used as the leading numeral in part of a subtractive pair.
+2. When **I**, **X**, and **C** are used as the lead in a subtractive pair, they can't be used immediately after the subtractive pair.
 2. **I** can only be placed before **V** and **X**.
 3. **X** can only be placed before **L** and **C**.
 4. **C** can only be placed before **D** and **M**.

-#### Rule of 3?

-If following the strictest rules you may find on the internet, you will often find an additional rule that limits the repetition of symbols to only 3.
-In short, if following this rule, **III** is valid and **IIII** is invalid.
-The problem with this rule is that it developed more as a common convention than a hard rule.
-Roman clocks often used **IIII** instead of **IV**, and the church of Saint Agnes Outside the Walls, found in Rome, has a tomb inscription dated with the year 1606 as **MCCCCCCVI** instead of the more expected **MDCVI**.
-Both these cases clearly break this "rule of 3".

-The Roman numeral system evolved over time and was often not as strict as many may insist in modern times.
-There are even historical cases that break the first rule of subtraction that we follow.
-Some may disagree about what are the "most correct" rules, but if we believe the adage, "when in Rome do as the Romans do," and we look at historical evidence of how Romans wrote their numerals, we clearly have more freedom than some may like to admit.

-In short, we do not follow the "rule of 3" as described above, but adhere only to the rules as previously stated.
-This does end up coming in handy in a few [special cases](#special-cases).

 ### Special Cases

-If you've been paying attention, you may have noticed that when alphabetical lists and Roman numeral lists are enabled, there are two conflicts: alphabetical lists can never start with `I` and Romans numeral lists can never start with single values of `M`, `D`, `C`, `L`, `X`, and `V`.
-This is true for both uppercase and lowercase.
-This does not affect list items in the middle of a list.
+If you've been paying attention, you may have noticed that when alphabetical lists and Roman numeral lists are **both** enabled, there are two conflicts: alphabetical lists can never start with `I` and Romans numeral lists can never start with single values of `M`, `D`, `C`, `L`, `X`, and `V`.
+This is true for both uppercase and lowercase variants.
+This does not affect list items in the middle or end of a list.

 /// note
 It should be noted that these issues exists in pretty much all implementations that support this way of including both